 Most known for its high salinity, the Black Sea remains one of the most popular tourist destinations in the world.
 Its black water spans 420,000 square kilometers and is revered as one of the newest seas on Earth.

 The Black Sea is considered one of the most compelling scientific observations on Earth due to its high levels of salt.
-The high salt content of the Black Sea comes from the bodies of water surrounding it, the Mediterranean being primary provider.
+The high salt content of the Black Sea comes from the bodies of water surrounding it, the Mediterranean being the primary provider.

 The chemical makeup of the water makes for a unique floating experience that is a must-have on your bucket list.

 Covering 11 thousand square kilometers, the Sea of Marmara is similar to the Black Sea.
 The salt content in the Sea of Marmara is slightly higher than that in the Black Sea but still less than the oceans that surround it.